 For starters, you must get an Unlocator VPN subscription.
 This is done on the official Unlocator website by choosing a subscription plan and going through the payment process.
 Once you verify your newly created account via email, you can return to the website and log in to your user account.

 Unlocator comes with a neatly designed user account area on its website.
 You'll get to see the status of your subscription and how much time you have remaining until your subscription is renewed, and you'll get to make all kinds of adjustments.
-Also, this is where you'll find installation instructions for Unlocator's VPN and Smart DNS services.
+This is also where you'll find comprehensive, step-by-step guides on how to use Unlocator, both for the VPN and Smart DNS services.

 Downloading the official app is done easily, without any distractions.
 Run the installation file, choose where to find the files, and that's it.
 Once done, Unlocator will show its 'Welcome Screen' and ask for your username and password.
 Fill out the required information, and that's about it.